wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/use-cases/load-average.rst

 Visualize the alerts
 --------------------

-Go to **Modules > Security events** tab on the Wazuh dashboard to visualize the generated alert.
+Go to **Threat hunting** tab on the Wazuh dashboard to visualize the generated alert.

 .. thumbnail:: /images/manual/command-monitoring/load-average-alert.png
   :title: Load average alert